Coming Soon!

 BIOGRAPHYScott McKinnon began his career writing screenplays, mostly romantic comedies, and now has turned his hand to "cozy" murder mysteries.
 Born and raised in Alberta, with stints in Los Angeles and Vancouver, he now calls Toronto home.
 Inspired by Anthony Horowitz, Rian Johnson and Agatha Christie, Scott creates entertaining and thought-provoking stories through wry humour, unconventional plots and compelling characters.
 He successfully pitched his comedy crime thriller novel “Note to Self: Don’t Die” at Toronto’s Crime and Mystery Festival, regularly performs his work at public events such as Noir at the Bar and is an active member of the Crime Writers of Canada.

-The Proposition (2100 words - available for publication)A lonely man makes a connection with a woman who calls herself Desperate_Housewife#81 on a local online discussion forum.
+AVAILABLE FOR PUBLICATIONThe Proposition (2100 words)A lonely man makes a connection with a woman who calls herself Desperate_Housewife#81 on a local online discussion forum.
 After spending a week swapping stories about their terrible spouses, she proposes a monstrous remedy: “If I kill your wife, would you kill my husband?”

-Not a Murder Mystery (2000 words - available for publication)Middle-aged, combative siblings attempt to overcome their childhood rivalries as they try to deal with their mother's brutal murder and possibly uncover her killer.
+Not a Murder Mystery (2000 words)Middle-aged, combative siblings attempt to overcome their childhood rivalries as they try to deal with their mother's brutal murder and possibly uncover her killer.

 SCOTT'S WINNING PITCH PRESENTATION for the comedy-crime thriller novel “Note to Self: Don’t Die” at the 2022 Toronto Crime and Mystery Festival.--------------------------------------Good evening everyone, distinguished panelists,